Zeniel06/CW2025/README.md

 - Shows the live statistic scores
 - Adjusts the fall speed whenever the level changes accordingly
 - Implements background music system with JavaFX MediaPlayer that plays during gameplay and responds to game state changes (pause/resume/stop)
+- Implements dynamic video background system using MediaPlayer and MediaView that loops continuously at 0.5x speed with muted audio
+- Video background scales automatically with window size and stays behind all UI elements
+- Falls back gracefully to default background if video file is not present
 - Manages game over visual effects by dimming the board (30% opacity) and hiding active/ghost bricks for clear game state feedback
 - Retrieves and passes the final score to the GameOverPanel for display
 - Restores full visibility and opacity when restarting games
 - Implements dynamic window scaling system that maintains proportions and layout positions when the window is resized
-- Manages scene and root pane backgrounds to ensure proper fill colors at all window sizes
+- Manages scene and root pane with transparent backgrounds to allow video to show through

 ### 5. GameOverPanel
 **Location:** `src/main/java/com/comp2042/ui/GameOverPanel.java`